LLaVAShield: Safeguarding Multimodal Multi-Turn Dialogues in Vision-Language Models

 The simulation phase estimates the downstream expectation of the child node returned by expansion using a short roll-out.
-We copy the state from that child (attacker history, target history, last target response, last evaluator score) and simulate up to \(S\) additional dialogue turns, but never beyond the maximum dialogue turns \(T\).
+We copy the state from that child (attacker history, target history, last target response, last evaluator score) and simulate up to \(k\) additional dialogue turns, but never beyond the maximum turn limit \(L\).
 A refusal counter is set to zero at the start.

 Each simulated turn strictly follows the same $\mathcal{A}\!\rightarrow\!\mathcal{T}\!\rightarrow\!\mathcal{E}$ order as expansion.
 First, the attacker generates one next-turn plan: a question, the set of existing images to use, any newly generated images, and the strategy set for this turn, conditioned on the simulated histories and the most recent response and score.
 Second, the target produces a VLM response given the question and the indicated images.
 If this response is a refusal, the attacker refines the plan.
 If the refusal retries exceed \(R\), the roll-out terminates early and assigns a low score for the simulation.
-If the target response is not a refusal, the simulation returns the last evaluator score as reward.
+If the target response is not a refusal, the simulation returns the last evaluator score $s_{t+k}$.